SpringNuance/Abaqus-UEL-Multiphysics/README.md

 2) Case 2: *ELASTIC, NLGEOM is turned on
 3) Case 3: *PLASTIC (isotropic), NLGEOM is turned off
 4) Case 4: *PLASTIC (isotropic), NLGEOM is turned on
-5) Case 5: transient diffusion using pure heat transfer DC3D8 element

-These case studies returns the exact result as the default solver in Abaqus using element C3D8
+These case studies returns the exact result as the default solver in Abaqus using element C3D8 only with NLGEOM is off.
+For NLGEOM is on, the result still does not match with Abaqus's results